felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 passing day felt more like giving up.
 I was 26.

 The only thing pushing me forward was the fact that my colleagues depended on my work, as amateurish as it was.
-I didn't mind going down in a big ball of fire, but I didn't want my colleagues to suffer the fall with me.
+I could entertain the idea of going down in a big ball of fire, but I didn't want my colleagues to suffer the fall with me.
 I wanted them to thrive and excel at their rightfully chosen tasks.
 Ironically, I now believe this is precisely the kind of